kkabell/frames/README.md

 # frames.js for 23 Video
-A jQuery plugin for creating dynamic thumbnails on a 23 Video website.
+A jQuery plugin for creating dynamic thumbnails on a <a href="http://23video.com">23 Video</a> website.

 ## What is frames.js?
 frames.js is a simple jQuery plugin that makes the thumbnails on your 23 Video website cycle through a number of keyframes from the corresponding video when hovered over.
 Either as a timed cycle (much like thumbnails on Dailymotion) or corresponding to mouse movement from left to right over the image (like photo albums in Apple iPhoto).
 Use it as a handy preview feature, or just as a cool design element.